-This is the first of four roundtables bringing together diverse experts from New Zealand and overseas to shed new light on particularly thorny questions for New Zealand’s low-emission transition.
+This was the first of four roundtables bringing together diverse experts from New Zealand and overseas to shed new light on particularly thorny questions for New Zealand’s low-emission transition.

-Unlocking our low-emission future will begin with a keynote address by Prof Charles Kolstad from the Stanford Institute for Economic Policy Research (by video conference).
-From there, participants will look at the following thorny questions:
+Unlocking our low-emission future began with a keynote address by Prof Charles Kolstad from the Stanford Institute for Economic Policy Research (by video conference).
+View the presentation slides by Prof Charles Kolstad here (or watch the video below).

-Participation in this roundtable is by invitation only and will include experts and decision makers from government, business, research, and civil society organisations.
-For this roundtable, presentations by keynote speakers and Motu researchers may be made public.
-Discussions involving panellists and audience members will be held under the spirit of the Chatham House Rule, where participants are free to use the information received, but neither the identity nor the affiliation of the speaker(s) may be revealed.
+Participation in this roundtable was by invitation only and included experts and decision makers from government, business, research, and civil society organisations.
+For this roundtable, presentations by keynote speakers and Motu researchers were made public (see links above).
+Discussions involving panellists and audience members were held under the spirit of the Chatham House Rule, where participants are free to use the information received, but neither the identity nor the affiliation of the speaker(s) may be revealed.
 However, individuals may choose to disclose publicly their own participation in the roundtable and contribution to the discussions.

 What: E-Mission Possible Roundtable: Unlocking our low-emission future